ggouws/HPC_RNAseq/README.md

   first task is to source and add your reference genome or transcriptome.
   <br>

-  Remember that all scripts are launched from and work is done in out primary working directory ('/fastdata/$USER/my_project'), so you'll need to navigate there when logging on to Bessemer and prior to launching any scripts.
+  Remember that all scripts are launched from and work is done in our primary working directory ('/fastdata/$USER/my_project'), so you'll need to navigate there when logging on to Bessemer and prior to launching any scripts.